barrymun/music-visualizer-v2/README.md

 ## License

 This project is licensed under the MIT License.
 For detailed information, see the [LICENSE](./LICENSE) file in the root directory.

+## TODO

+- [ ] Fix: `Uncaught (in promise) DOMException: Failed to execute 'connect' on 'AudioNode': cannot connect to an AudioNode`.
+This seems to occur in `music-visualizer.ts:252` when rapidly clicking previous or next buttons.
+App functionality does not break.